 30 Lies Everyone Tells During a Job Interview

-Some instantly tank your chances.
-But some might land you the gig.
+Some may tank your chances, while others just might land you the gig.

-Honesty is a great virtue to strive for.
-That said, not everyone hits the mark—especially when it concerns primping qualifications in the middle of a job interview.
-In fact, researchers from the University of Massachusetts found that an overwhelming 81 percent of people have lied about themselves at some point during a job interview.
-So whether you’re a hiring manager hoping to spot common lies or a candidate trying to separate what’s okay to fabricate and what’s not, here are some of the most frequently occurring fibs that people tell during the interview process.
+Honesty is usually the best policy.
+And yet, we’ve all been known to offer up a lie here and there—especially when it comes to primping qualifications in a job interview.
+In fact, researchers from the University of Massachusetts found that an overwhelming 81 percent of people have lied about themselves at some point during the interview process.

 “I’m definitely willing to relocate for the right opportunity.”